The Bankrate promise

 4. Get preapproved

 Once you find a lender you’re interested in working with, you can get preapproved for a loan, which can help expedite the financing process and uncover any issues related to your credit before they show up when you formally apply for a mortgage.
 Getting preapproved also helps demonstrate to a home seller that you’re a serious buyer.

 5. Avoid excessive spending

 Lenders can check and re-check your credit report and score and various financial accounts right up until your mortgage closing date.
 Think of the time between when you apply for a loan and when you close as a “quiet” period, when you spend as little as possible.
-While your mortgage application is in process, don’t apply for any new credit, such as a credit card or personal loan, and avoid spending on things you don’t really need.
+While your mortgage application is processing, don’t apply for any new credit, such as a credit card or personal loan, and avoid spending on things you don’t really need.
 This will help ensure the closing process goes smoothly and you receive the financing you’re expecting.